 Criteria for Evaluation: Awards will be based on primarily on scientific merit, including significance, innovation, approach, and investigator.
 The strength of the basic/clinical collaboration, the PI leadership plan, alignment with institutional interests and goals, and the adequacy of the budget, with justification, will also be considered.
 Inclusion of preliminary data supporting the proposed study is highly recommended.
 In the absence of preliminary data, strong literature support for the planned study is required.
-The focus will be on funding high impact, paradigm shifting, innovative projects.
+The focus will be on funding high impact, paradigm shifting, innovative projects, and preference will be given to projects anticipated to proide long-term benefits to both the LLU investigator and LLUH entities.
 Consequently, the application must clearly describe the potential impact of the project on the field, and highlight its innovative elements.
 Applications are expected to appropriately address issues of rigor and reproducibility.

-Proposals will be reviewed by a panel of investigators, selected to include those with a record of extramural funding and a preference for those who have served on federal grant review panels.
+Proposals will be reviewed by a panel of investigators, selected to include those with a record of extramural funding and a preference for those who currently serve or have recently served on federal grant review panels.
 To the extent possible, applications will be kept confidential, but the abstracts of funded projects may be published.